matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 # Complexity
-Is a measure of how resource requirements change as the size of problem gets larger
+Is a measure of how resource requirements change as the size of problem gets larger.

-## Big O Notation - allows express complexity as a resource of input size
+**Big O Notation** - allows express complexity as a resource of input size

 # Sorting
 ## 1. Selection sort O(N^2)